PrestoCoder/SoftPoint_frontend_backend/softpoint-reactJS/README.md

 The following states are maintained:

-1. **Current Country Selected**: Determines the phone mask and country code.
+- **Current Country Selected**: Determines the phone mask and country code.
+The current country is crucial as it influences both the phone mask and the displayed country code.

-2. **Visibility Flag for Dropdown Menu**: Controls the visibility of the dropdown menu.
+- **Visibility Flag for Dropdown Menu**: Controls the visibility of the dropdown menu.
+The visibility flag is essential because the component responsible for its visibility is called in the App component.
+However, its visibility is determined from within the DropRow.tsx component.
+When a user clicks on a row, it triggers the menu to disappear.
+Changing the visibility flag prompts the menu component to re-render, which is inside the App.tsx component.

+- **State for Phone Number**: As mentioned in the Bonus section, a state for the phone number is also required.
+This state is crucial for real-time formatting, as whenever the number changes, it triggers a re-render of the component with the formatted number.

 ## 🌟 Context API

+As mentioned above, both the states are used in App.jsx, but their values are determined when a row is clicked.
+This implies that these states are not directly useful for the Dropdown.tsx component.
+Passing them to DropRow.tsx through Dropdown.tsx would be redundant.

-Context API is employed to make the states and setState handlers available to both **DropRow.tsx** and **App.tsx** without redundancy.
+Therefore, the solution involves using Context API to make the states and setState handlers available to both **DropRow.tsx** and **App.tsx** without redundancy.
+By employing Context API, these shared states and their corresponding setState handlers can be accessed by the DropRow.tsx and App.tsx components, eliminating the need for passing them through intermediary components.

 ## 🚀 Bonus Feature

 The project includes a bonus feature:

-- **Auto Formatting of Phone Number**: Implemented using a function (`formatNumber`) inside the `Utils` folder.
-It reads the entered number and formats it according to the selected country's phone mask.
+- **Auto Formatting of Phone Number**: This part required to auto format the number entered according to the mask for the phone number of that country.
+Inside the Utils folder, I created a function formatNumber, that would read the number entered, and format it according to the mask.
+For this, we require a state for current phone number inside the App component, because we want that whenever the number changes, we read it, and re-render the component with the formatted number.

 ## 📦 Distributable File Size

-The distributable file, located in the root directory, is approximately 200-300KB, meeting the specified requirements.
+The distributable file **dist**, located in the root directory, is approximately 200-300KB, meeting the specified requirements.

 ## 🔧 Tech Stack